Kallen Media’s First WordCamp

 The second half of day 1 of Phoenix WordCamp 2020 started with Troy Dean’s presentation, “Think Again.”
 This presentation highlighted getting started in WordPress and utilizing the community to help your business grow.
 Become a specialist and either partner with professionals or outsource work when possible.
 He finished his presentation focusing on five core pieces to being successful: language, thoughts, beliefs, actions, and results.

 Complimenting “Think Again” was the next presentation by Chris Klosowski about transitioning from maker to manager.
 Within businesses, it is critical to have both happy employees and a manager who is competent.
 Chris elaborated that only 1 in 10 people have natural managerial talent, and the other 9 need some training.
-This fact is essential because it shows how critical training is in creating an efficient and happy workforce.
+This fact is essential because it shows how critical exercise is in creating an efficient and happy workforce.

 Session 6 of the day was about how to create online courses by Zac Gordon.
 Within the short span of 50 minutes, Zac was able to cover over 100 different tips for making useful courses.
 Some of the most exciting pieces of information included his setup for recording videos.
 There is a lot more time and effort going into these kinds of content than I thought!
 This content ranges from mic setups to adding proper lighting to your room.
 I would highly recommend rewatching this video for anyone interested in starting their digital courses.